 The ability to see the impact of these forces on our private lives is what the famous sociologist C. Wright Mills (1959) called the sociological imagination.
 The sociological imagination enables us to understand the larger historical picture and its meaning in our own lives.
 Mills argued that no matter how personal we think our experiences are, many of them can be seen as products of society-wide forces.
 The task of sociology is to help us view our lives as the intersection between personal biography and societal history and thereby to provide a means for us to interpret our lives and social circumstances.

-Getting fired, for example, is a terrible, even traumatic private experience.
+Getting fired, for example, is a terrible, even traumatic, private experience.
 Feelings of personal failure are inevitable when one loses a job.
-But if the unemployment rate in a community hovers around 23%-as it does in places hardest hit by the recent economic recession, like El Centro, California, and Yuma, Arizona (U.S. Bureau of Labor Statistics, 2014b)-then we must see unemployment not as a personal malfunction but as a social problem that has its roots in the economic and political structures of society.
+But would your feelings of failure differ if you lived in Ames, Iowa-where the unemployment rate is 1.4%-versus El Centro, California where the rate is 17% (U.S. Bureau of Labor Statistics, 2019c)?
+If yes, then we must see unemployment not as a personal malfunction but as a social problem that has its roots in the economic and political structures of society.
 Listen to how one columnist described his job loss:

-Five years ago, when the magazine dismissed me, fewer Americans were unemployed than are now, and I felt like a solitary reject in a nation of comfortable successes. . . .
-If I were to get the same news now, in an era of mass layoffs and major bankruptcies, I wonder if I would suffer as I did then. . . .
+Five years ago, when the magazine dismissed me, fewer Americans were unemployed than are now, and I felt like a solitary reject in a nation of comfortable successes....
+If I were to get the same news now, in an era of mass layoffs and major bankruptcies, I wonder if I would suffer as I did then....
 Maybe I would just shrug instead and head outside for a relaxing bike ride.
 (Kirn, 2009, p.
 13)